Trust Region Policy Optimisation in Multi-Agent Reinforcement Learning: Practical Algorithms

 One of the key ideas behind our HATRPO/HAPPO is the sequential update scheme.
 A similar idea of multi-agent sequential update was also discussed in the context of dynamic programming \citep{bertsekas2019multiagent} where artificial ``in-between" states have to be considered.
 On the contrary, our sequential update sceheme is developed based on Lemma \ref{lemma:maadlemma}, which does not require any artificial assumptions and hold for any cooperative games.
-Furthermore, \cite{bertsekas2019multiagent} requires to maintain a fixed order of updates that is pre-defined for the task, whereas the order in HATRPO/MAPPO is randomised at each iteration, which also offers desirable convergence property (see Proposition \ref{proposition:convergence-matrpo}).
+Furthermore, \cite{bertsekas2019multiagent} requires to maintain a fixed order of updates that is pre-defined for the task, whereas the order in HATRPO/MAPPO can be randomised at each iteration, which also offers desirable convergence property, as stated in Proposition \ref{proposition:convergence-matrpo} and also verified through ablation studies in Appendix \ref{appendix:ablations}.
+The idea of sequential update also appeared in principal component analysis; in EigenGame \citep{gemp2020eigengame} eigenvectors, represented as players, maximise their own utility functions one-by-one.
+Although EigenGame provably solves the PCA problem, it is of little use in MARL, where a single iteration of sequential updates is insufficient to learn complex policies.
+Furthermore, its design and analysis rely on closed-form matrix calculus, which has no extension to MARL.

 Lastly, we would like to highlight the importance of the decomposition result in Lemma \ref{lemma:maadlemma}.
 This result could serve as an effective solution to value-based methods in MARL where tremendous efforts have been made to decompose the joint Q-function into individual Q-functions when the joint Q-function are decomposable \citep{rashid2018qmix}.
 Lemma \ref{lemma:maadlemma}, in contrast, is a general result that holds for any cooperative MARL problems regardless of decomposibility.
 As such, we think of it as an appealing contribution to future developments on value-based MARL methods.